 Heelside: Where your heels will be located on your board

-When you ride your board it’s very important to have an active stance if you plan to carve.
+When you ride your board it’s essential to have an active stance if you plan to carve.
 Having an active stance means bending both of your knees.

 Bending both of your knees allows you to flexibly feel the longboard and adjust your position and shift your weight more accurately when you begin to carve.